Onboardbase/kage-zero/README.md

-# kage
+# Kagebase

-A powerful CLI tool to automate self-hosting configuration for your web applications. `kage` simplifies the process of setting up Docker configurations, reverse proxy, and SSL certificates for various types of web applications.
+A powerful CLI tool to automate self-hosting configuration for your web applications. `kagebase` simplifies the process of setting up Docker configurations, reverse proxy, and SSL certificates for various types of web applications.

 ## Features